my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 <figcaption>Three labeled points representing thresholds.</figcaption>
 </figure>

-If false positives (false alarms) are highly costly, it may make sense to choose a threshold that gives a lower FPR, like the one at point A, even if TPR is reduced.
-Conversely, if false positives are cheap and false negatives (missed true positives) highly costly, the threshold for point C, which maximizes TPR, may be preferable.
-If the costs are roughly equivalent, point B may offer the best balance between TPR and FPR.
+- If false positives (false alarms) are highly costly, it may make sense to choose a threshold that gives a lower FPR, like the one at point A, even if TPR is reduced.
+- Conversely, if false positives are cheap and false negatives (missed true positives) highly costly, the threshold for point C, which maximizes TPR, may be preferable.
+- If the costs are roughly equivalent, point B may offer the best balance between TPR and FPR.

-A concrete example: Imagine a situation where it's better to allow some spam to reach the inbox than to send a business-critical email to the spam folder.
+A concrete example: Imagine a situation where it's better to allow some **spam** to reach the inbox than to send a business-critical email to the spam folder.
 You've trained a spam classifier for this situation where the positive class is spam and the negative class is not-spam.
 In this use case, it's better to minimize false positives, even if true positives also decrease.
-Choose point A.
+Choose **point A**.

 ___